 - In the IIS web server, the web requests activity can be stored in HTTP log files located by default in a folder like C:\inetpub\logs\LogFiles\W3SVC%

-- The HttpLogBrowser is a free Windows desktop application that can read and parse those logs to load them for viewing and analysis.
+- The HttpLogBrowser is a Windows desktop application with a free edition that can read and parse those logs to load them for viewing and analysis.

 Load and view log files